top of page

 The verb 'chance' has its etymological roots in both Old French and Latin.
 It is derived from the Old French word 'chacier,' which meant 'to hunt' or 'to pursue.'
 This Old French term can be traced back to the Latin word 'cadentia,' which signifies 'falling' or 'occurring by chance.'
 Over time, the meaning of 'chance' evolved to encompass the idea of taking a risk or engaging in an activity with an uncertain outcome, reflecting the notion of events falling into place unpredictably, much like the pursuit of game during a hunt.
 The etymology of 'chance' underscores the connection between uncertainty and the element of risk in various aspects of life, emphasizing the unpredictable nature of events and outcomes that one might encounter.

-Find the meaning of chance
+Quiz: Find the meaning of the verb chance:

 Try Again!